It’s game on as Unity begins trading – TechCrunch

 And it’s important to note (as we do here) that Unity doesn’t generate a lot of revenue off of its position as arguably the most popular game development platform.
 In fact, Unity has been pretty bad at monetizing the game development engine.
 It’s the ancillary services for in-game advertising, player matchmaking and other features that have made Unity the bulk of its money.

 And there’s still the company’s biggest competitor, Epic Games, waiting in the wings.
-Here again, the analysis from TechCrunch’s previous reporting is helpful.
+Here again, the analysis from TechCrunch’s previous reporting is helpful:

 [Unity] also will want to benefit from comparisons to Epic Games, given [Epic] was just valued at $17 billion and has much greater public name recognition and hype.